dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Implementing the DULDefaultLayoutViewController
+## Implementing the DUXDefaultLayoutViewcontroller

 After you finish the steps above, let's try to implement the standard DJI Go UIs and functionalities using DJI UX SDK with very few steps.

 #### Working on the Storyboard

-Now, let's open the `UILibraryDemo.xcworkspace` file in Xcode and delete the **ViewController** class which is created by Xcode by default.
+Now, let's open the `UXSDKDemo.xcworkspace` file in Xcode and delete the **ViewController** class which is created by Xcode by default.
 Then create a new file, choose the "Cocoa Touch Class" template and choose **UIViewController** as its subclass, name it as "DefaultLayoutViewController".

 Once you finish the steps above, let's open the "Main.storyboard".
 Set the existing View Controller's "Class" value as **DefaultLayoutViewController** as shown below: